muellsen/PCM/README.md

 - The prox/ folder implements projection and proximity operators for several perspective functions and standard regularization functions and set indicators.

 - The solvers/ folder implements a generalized Douglas-Rachford scheme for perspective M-estimations.
+The function pcmC2.m is the current standard solver.

-- The sqrtlasso-solver/ folder implements solver for the SQRT-Lasso and the scaled Lasso
+- The sqrtlasso-solver/ folder implements coordinate descent solvers for the SQRT-Lasso and the scaled Lasso that solves a specific variant of the perspective M-estimation with the square-loss.

 ## Log-contrast models for compositional data - with microbiome applications ##